liliarte-1/data-engineering_course-project/README.md

 12. households_dataset transformation.
 Luckily, is not necessary to impute data since there is not any missing value.
 IMPORTANT: renaming the variables should be necessary to pivot, luckily in this case is not necessary

-13. Lastly, adding an ID to each dataset make things easier in the future, if not needed just drop the column.